t-will-gillis/t-will-gillis.github.io/_posts/2025-05-05-cyber-skyline-forensics.md

 With some light Googling, it appears this specific error "...is usually related to a wrong file format and extension" per Stellar Data Recovery (www[.]stellarinfo[.]com).

-Using [Gary Kessler's reference](www.garykessler.net/library/file_sigs_GCK_latest.html), a JFIF/JPE/JPEG/JPG file should have the following bytes
+Using **Gary Kessler's reference** www.garykessler.net/library/file_sigs_GCK_latest.html, a JFIF/JPE/JPEG/JPG file should have the following bytes
 &emsp;`FF D8 FF E0 xx xx 4A 46 49 46 00`.
-Using [Wikipedia's List of File Signatures](en.wikipedia.org/wiki/List_of_file_signatures), we see a similar list:
+Using **Wikipedia's List of File Signatures** en.wikipedia.org/wiki/List_of_file_signatures, we see a similar list:
 &emsp;`FF D8 FF E0 00 10 4A 46 49 46 00 01`
 Using **HexEdIt** (see below), we can see that our actual header file signature is:
 &emsp;`FF D8 FF EO 00 10 4A 46 49 46 00 0D`